bridgedb/InteractionDB/README.md

 annotate interactions in PathVisio(http://www.pathvisio.org/) and Wikipathways (http://wikipathways.org/index.php/WikiPathways).

-Download the jar file and run the jar providing the absolute path of the interaction database to be created as an argument.
+Download the InteractionDB.jar file and run the jar providing the absolute path of the interaction database to be created as an argument.

 For example:

-java -jar InteractionDb.jar "/home/anwesha/PathVisio-Data/gene databases/Interactions.bridge"
+java -jar InteractionDB.jar "/home/anwesha/PathVisio-Data/gene databases/Interactions.bridge"